What is a Ground Penetrating Radar?

 Ground Penetrating Radar Explained

-A ground penetrating radar work, in principle, similar to a fish-finder (or echolocation device) in a boat.
-The transmitter antenna radiates repetitive short-duration electromagnetic signals into the subsurface as the antenna moves across the surface.
-Electromagnetic waves are reflected back to the receiver by interfaces between materials with differing electrical properties, e.g. sand and bedrock, or rebar and concrete.
-The collected traces (also called scans) of the reflections form a ‘radargram’, the result of the GPR investigations, and is presented to the user, in real-time, as data is being collected.
+A ground penetrating radar works, in principle, similarly to a fish-finder (or echolocation device) in a boat.
+As the antenna moves across the surface, the transmitter radiates repetitive short-duration electromagnetic signals into the subsurface.
+Interfaces between materials with differing electrical properties – such as sand and bedrock, or rebar and concrete – reflect electromagnetic waves back to the receiver.
+These reflected traces (also called scans) form a radargram, which the system presents to the user in real-time as it collects data.

-The depth and resolution that can be achieved with ground penetrating radar depends on the frequency of the transmitted electromagnetic pulse.
-A higher frequency results in higher data resolution, whilst a lower frequency results in better depth penetration.
+The frequency of the transmitted electromagnetic pulse determines the depth and resolution that ground penetrating radar can achieve.
+A higher frequency produces higher data resolution, while a lower frequency delivers better depth penetration.

-Primarily the depth/resolution requirements and the soil conditions at the site determine the choice of antenna frequency.
-The table below is a guide when selecting antenna frequency based on the depth interval of interest.
-The table is calculated using recommendations from D.J.
-Daniels (Ground Penetrating Radar, 2004) where the depth of penetration before the full energy of the transmission is lost, is defined as 20 wavelengths or less.
+Depth and resolution requirements, combined with soil conditions at the site, primarily drive the choice of antenna frequency.
+The table below guides frequency selection based on the depth interval of interest.
+It follows recommendations from D.J.
+Daniels (Ground Penetrating Radar, 2004), which define the maximum penetration depth as the point at which the signal loses its full energy – typically at 20 wavelengths or less.

 | Antenna centre frequency (MHz) | Suitable target size (m) | Approx. max. penetration depth (m) at 100µs/m |